johnpfay/EnergyPracticum2020/01_Overview/CourseOverview.md

 #### ♦ Attendance and active participation in class sessions (10%)

-* Arrive to class promptly and come prepared for the day's activities
+* Arrive to class on-time and come prepared for the day's activities
 * Engage in class discussions and workshops
 * Be courteous to others and encourage discussion